Previously, we looked through all the Old Testament for

 The "gates of the grave" doesn't really fit the idea here, as even Christians will die.
 It is more likely that it is in reference to that specific location for the wicked we were beginning to see in the OT.

 Verse 27 (actually all of 25-28) is a cross-reference to Psalm 16, and is elaborated from 29 onward.
-The reading here is very similar to what I had elaborated earlier in regards to Hosea/Corinthians, except now Peter himself is actually explaining it!
+The reading here is very similar to what I had elaborated earlier in regard to Hosea/Corinthians, except now Peter himself is actually explaining it!
 Peter confirms that David is dead, which he points out to clarify that the abandoned soul and corruption is not in reference to his literal death and physical corruption on Earth.
 Rather, this was actually a prophecy about Christ who experienced the resurrection (escaping corruption).
 Also, as we saw in the OT, it is generally the wicked who are abandoned in Sheol, and despite the fact that Christ carried our sins and paid for them, since He is perfect, He was not abandoned.

 Now, it could be argued that it just means he was not abandoned in the grave again, since He was physically resurrected.
 I can accept that it is a possibility and the text isn't clear enough for me to definitively say my interpretation is 100%.
 However, I do lean away from the